 Shchi soup has been eaten in Russia for about a 1000 years, every since cabbage was introduced to Russia.
 Shchi is a staple on every Russian table, usually served with sour cream and rye bread.
 There’s a saying in Russian,”Щи да каша — пища наша.” which means Shchi and kasha – are our food.

-The main difference between Shchi and Borscht is the addition of beets.
+One of the main differences between Shchi and Borscht is the addition of beets.
 Shchi is like the soup base for borscht, growing up we just called all variations of Shchi as borscht (which wasn’t technically correct).
 As similar as these soups are, they do have different names based on their recipes.

 Another variation of Shchi Soup is called Green Borscht, if you add sorrel or spinach.
 Shchi can also be made with sauerkraut, which would be called a Sour Shchi.
+This recipes tastes even better when you add a jar of sauerkraut!
 We usually make it with beef stock, but it can be made with chicken stock, or even as a Vegetarian Shchi.
-So many ways to make Shchi – Russian Cabbage Soup.
+So many ways to make Shchi Cabbage Soup.

 I always make my soup stock the night before, which speeds up when I make the soup.
 When making the bone broth for Shchi, it’s best to use the meatiest beef bones you can find, so you can pick off the meat to use in your soup.
-You can buy soup stock, but it won’t taste the same.
+You can buy soup stock, but it won’t taste the same, and you won’t have the extra meaty goodness.
 When you add the cabbage into the soup, it’s going to seem like a lot, but it’s ok, it cooks down significantly, trust me.

 So as you can see, there is many variations and ways and to enjoy this hearty and delicious Shchi – Russian Cabbage Soup Recipe.
 Bon Appetit! Приятного аппетита!